MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ## Get set up

-### Authenticate with your environment
+### Accept the terms of use
-Before getting started with API configuration, be sure you have visited the portal for each environment you intend to use, sign in, and accept the terms and conditions.
+Visit the portal for each environment you intend to use, sign in, and accept the terms and conditions.
 - Sandbox: https://dfp.microsoft-int.com
 - Production: https://dfp.microsoft.com (You might already have completed this step in production during initial sign-up.)